 You will also come across restaurants where you can enjoy a quick meal.
 We found there were plenty of options and didn’t feel the need to pack a bunch of food.

-I though I would go through our actual itinerary to show you one possible plan of attack for the Annapurna.
+I thought I would go through our actual itinerary to show you one possible plan of attack for the Annapurna Circuit Trek.

 Day 1 – From Katchmandu all 6 of us crammed into an SUV and headed to Bhulbhule, the start of the trek.
 It was a long and rough road, about 6 hours total.